FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ## SVFE IPC Message Queues Monitoring

+### Glossary, who is who

+* SVFE - SmartVista FrontEnd.
+Card payment module which processes acquiring and using requests.
+* Process - SVFE application module.
+SVFE has over 20 independent Processes, separated by single-responsibility principle.
+* Message Queue - FIFO-channel providing transport between two Processes.
+* IPC - inter-process communication.
+Internal data exchange flow.
+* Message - transaction request or response on the way if processing.
+* Script - SVFE IPC Message Queues Monitoring, this file

 ###  Purpose
-Get current status of inter-process communication (IPC) message queues used by SVFE application's processes, such as nwint, epayint, tcpcomms, etc. The script will return amount of messages in a waiting status and receiver's process name for each IPC message queue.
+Get current status of IPC Message Queues used by SVFE application's Processes, such as nwint, epayint, tcpcomms, etc. The script will return amount of messages in a waiting status and Receiver's process name for each Message Queue.

-The script runs by Zabbix agent in an endless cycle for online tracking interaction between SVFE processes.
+The Script runs by Zabbix agent in an endless cycle for online tracking interaction between SVFE processes.

 If you don't know what the IPC actually mean - go to [IPC related info](#ipc-related-information) first.